Golf property

 A golf course adjacent mansion in the wealthy Los Angeles neighborhood of Cheviot Hills.
 The neighborhood contains a total of two golf courses.

 In residential sales, a golf property is a piece of real estate linked to a golf course.
 Golf property can be in the ownership of the golf course or in proximity to the golf course.
 The concept of combining the design of a golf course with a subdivision housing property originated in the United States and is now found in many parts of the world.

 Golf properties are an example of niche real estate, a specialized sector of the property market.
 Golf properties have been found to boost property values, but can be associated with certain risks.
 Home values can decrease if the course attached to it falls into disrepair or mismanagement.
 In 2022, a family won a $5,000,000 settlement against a country club after their home was hit by over 600 golf balls.
-In 2025, a study found that living nearby a golf course could be associated with a higher incidental risk of Parkinson's disease.
+In 2025, a study found that living nearby a golf course could be associated with a higher incidental risk of Parkinson's disease with it being attributed to the use of Pesticides and Herbicides on golf courses and it causing drinking water contamination.

 A golf course community is a type of residential housing development built around a golf course.